rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 For all selected lines, we can compute $`PTDF(i)`$ the zonal PTDF in the real time snapshot network with an AC sensitivity computation.
 > By default, we use the terminal 1 during the sensitivity analysis.

+The HVDC are modeled with their equivalent model to be able to compute their zonal PTDF.
+> Therefore, HVDC saturations are ignored.

 ### Uncertainties computation